March 17, 2017

-And he compares beating writer’s black to an affair that strengthens a marriage:
+And he compares beating writer’s block to an affair that strengthens a marriage:

 Imagine this personality at dinner.
 For a great talker, he was a great listener.
 Once I went on a bit in praise of John le Carré.
 Frank heard me out and then told some personal stories about the legendary writer which, if repeated, would get me sued in England.
 He didn’t present this information as a corrective or a rebuke; he just thought I might like to know.

 To wear erudition lightly, to not intimidate, to reject intellectual snobbery — in my world, these are rare gifts.
 Liberating gifts, at that.
-When I was writing my play, I didn’t hesitate to send Frank the first act, and he didn’t hesitate to point out its flaws and urge me to keep going — just what I wanted and needed.
-When a writer who downplayed her stunning good looks served up precious sentiments about Art on the Web, Frank and I traded retro male comments with a glee that generally inspired Diane Meier, his adoring wife and partner, to step in with a schoolmarmish “Boys…. boys…”
+When I was writing my play, I didn’t hesitate to send Frank the first act, and he didn’t hesitate to point out its flaws and urge me to keep going — he took me seriously as a playwright, which was just what I wanted and needed.
+And he was immensely funny.
+When a writer who downplayed her stunning good looks served up precious sentiments about Art on the Web, Frank and I traded retro male comments with a glee that often inspired Diane Meier, his adoring wife and partner, to step in with a schoolmarmish “Boys…. boys…”

 It was glorious to be his friend.